 - For a hand stitched finish, reconfigure the folded end of each band and pin in place and move down to the final set of bullets for the finishing work.

-- Turn the ends right side out to check that they align with the hem smoothly – adjust if necessary
+- Turn the ends right side out to check that they align with the hem smoothly and adjust if necessary.

 There are 12 steps in the Tabula Rasa Jacket direction book.
 Each one outlines the sewing techniques needed to construct this rather simple jacket in a neat manner.
 While we pride ourselves on writing thorough directions, there is always a way to expand them for a more thorough step-by-step set of instructions.
-Hope you have enjoyed this little tutorial.
-It will ensure that the jackets you make in the future have beautiful front bands with neat and tidy ends.
-Illustrating that you must not cheat the final TRJ step.
+I hope you have enjoyed this little tutorial.
+It will ensure that the jackets you make in the future have beautiful front bands with neat and tidy ends, illustrating that you must not cheat the final TRJ step.